 Reworking local modifications might be necessary if the service you receive from IBM affects existing local service.
-You will be notified of this possibility when you install COR or RSU service.
+You will be notified of this possibility when you install corrective or preventive service.
 If this happens, re-evaluate the local modification and then, if the modification is still needed, rework it and rebuild the affected parts.

 Examples for applying local modifications to the CP load list and CMSINST can be found in the appendixes.
-If you want to update the CP load list see Appendix F, "Typical local modifications," on page 75 for instructions on using the GENCPBLS command.
-If you plan to change which EXECs are placed in the CMS installation segment see Appendix E, "Local modification example," on page 73.
+If you want to update the CP load list see Appendix G, "Typical local modifications," on page 79 for instructions on using the GENCPBLS command.
+If you plan to change which EXECs are placed in the CMS installation segment see Appendix F, "Local modification example," on page 77.